Public Art and Community Engagement

 Make a Missing Pet poster for an endangered species!
 We draw a line between animals who live indoors with us (by invitation!) and wild animals, but we need all of the biodiversity we can hold onto.
 Make a MISSING! pet poster of a local endangered animal or a charismatic global species.
 Then take it home, copy it, and become a guerrilla artist in your own neighborhood.
 Launched spring 2016 with Harvard Museum of Natural History and Harvard College Conservation Society at Harvard ArtsFirst and ArtWeek Boston, at Mary Baker Eddy Library vacation camp, and at the YouthCAN Summit at MIT.
 We can provide you with all materials to do your own MISSING workshop, or we can bring it to you.

-A companion piece of Rising Tides, Message-In-A-Bottle, was a call and response piece to encourage reflection and dialogue about sea level rise.
+A companion piece of Rising Tides, Message-In-A-Bottle, this call-and-response piece encouraged reflection and dialogue about sea level rise.
 Message-in-A-Bottle can be used in any context, and we have brought it back in different scales and formats.
 Susan Israel took a turn as host at the Isabella Stewart Gardner Museum Living Room Project by artist Lee Mingwei, and brought the bottles to an intimate setting where people left their thoughts about sea level rise.
 We brought it to the New England Campus Sustainability Forum at UMass as a table top exercise at a busy conference and can incorporate it into any of your events.

 TReecycle wraps trees with photographs of recycling heaps taken at Save That Stuff.
 I was struck with how much we waste one day when I was looking for materials, and thought about what natural resources are used in making this garbage.
 TReecycle has been installed at Old Frog Pond Farm, Around the Pond and Through the Woods, 2014, and Studio Without Walls along the Muddy River, Brookline in 2013.
 TReecycle is available for installation upon request.